pypa/cibuildwheel/docs/options.md

 Default: `pinned`

-If `CIBW_DEPENDENCY_VERSIONS` is `pinned`, cibuildwheel uses versions of tools like `pip`, `setuptools`, `virtualenv` that shipped with that release.
+If `CIBW_DEPENDENCY_VERSIONS` is `pinned`, cibuildwheel uses versions of tools like `pip`, `setuptools`, `virtualenv` that were pinned with that release of cibuildwheel.
 This represents a known-good set of dependencies, and is recommended for build repeatability.

 If set to `latest`, cibuildwheel will use the latest of these packages that are available on PyPI.
 This might be preferable if these packages have bug